Demonic722/gh-requests-filter/README.md

 # gh-requests-filter

-Filters GameHacking.org's requests page by system.
+Filters GameHacking.org's requests page by system and outputs the results to a txt file.

 ## Dependencies